Discover why video marketing should be a key component of your B2B SaaS Go-to marketing strategy.

 As your SaaS company grows, you’ll be engaging in more diverse forms of lead generation.
-You’ll dabble more and more with organic and paid social media to build your brand awareness.
+You’ll experiment with organic and paid social media to build your brand awareness.
 And as you gain confidence, you’ll likely start producing videos in this space.

-We’ve selected our top five aspects of video production for you to keep in mind when designing and creating videos for your B2B SaaS company.
+We’ve selected our top five aspects of what makes a great B2B marketing video for you to keep in mind when designing and creating videos for your company.

 Your videos need an effective hook to draw your audience in.
 If you’re trying to make an ad for YouTube, aim for something that’s shorter than two minutes.
 Your audience's time is precious and you want to catch their attention right away.